bensurman/angular-screenmatch/README.md

 - match once, then execute function
 - create custom rules
 - use or extend matchMedia and Bootstrap 3 rules
-- exposes an (optional) window resize event broadcast
+- window resize event broadcast, with debounce (optional)

 ##Installation